 Figure 1.
 Plot of merged data from all RILs genotyped using the parent-based SNP set.
 Each of the B. rapa ten chromosomes are displayed (A01-A10) with counts coverage of each SNP at each physical position on the chromosome in megabases (Mb).
 The color indicates the relative ratio of coverage between R500 and IMB211 for every SNP.
 Black is equal coverage, orange is more IMB211 and blue is more R500.

+Use the new IMB211 name for these SNPs.

 Merge figure 1 and 2.